 Have you made the decision to lead a dairy free lifestyle?
 Thinking about it?
 This not only impacts what you eat everyday but most importantly, your chocolate options!
 Learn about dairy free chocolate and how certain ingredients, the type of bean and cocoa content affects the taste and texture of chocolate.
-This Easter – be sure to share these points with those you love… nothing quite like a subtle hint!
+Whether it’s Easter, Christmas, a special occasion or you just want to know more about chocolate – be sure to share these points with those you love… nothing quite like a subtle hint!

 ‘Milk Chocolate’ What Is It Made Of?

 You may think that I am stating the obvious: Milk chocolate is simply milk, right?
 However, it is not as obvious as it might seem.
 Although it may state milk on the packaging, this is not representative of the milk that you and I know of.
 When looking at the manufacturing process, if milk was added in it’s normal state it would cause the chocolate to separate, therefore it is necessary to remove the water from the milk before it is mixed with cocoa solids.
 This can be done by drying the milk to create a milk powder or, by creating condensed milk which has a lot of added sugar and has a runny syrup consistency.
 The runny texture works well with the cacao solids to create a velvety chocolate taste and feeling.

 If you are new to choosing dark chocolate varieties, you might be surprised to learn that not all dark chocolate is bitter.
 This is due to the cocoa solids percentage; something with a high percentage will be darker than something with a lower percentage, it can range from 60%-99%.

 Learning about the different types of bean can help find the right chocolate for your tastebuds.
 The variety and range of chocolate bars available on the market, is diverse and wide.
 As a rule, flavour comes down to they type of bean used in production, this bean will dominate the flavour in the recipe.